 Employees, the self-employed and small business owners may all qualify for the Co-contribution if all of the following apply:

-- you make personal after-tax super contributions up to $1,000 to your fund by 30 June
+- you make personal after-tax super contributions to your fund by 30 June

 - you earn at least 10 per cent of your total income from paid employment, carrying on a business or both